UPB-Graphics/gfx-framework/CONTRIBUTING.md

 ## General

--   The official channel of contact is Github, which is used for code review, issues, suggestions, and long term discussions.
+-   The official contact for project development is Github, which is used for code review, issues, suggestions, and long term discussions.
 -   By making a contribution to this project, you agree to [Developer's Certificate of Origin 1.1](https://developercertificate.org/).

 ## Sending patches

--   Make a Github pull request.
+-   For small changes, send a pull request through GitHub
--   Never send patches to any of the developers' email addresses.
+-   For bigger changes, talk to us first before you start working on them.
+    It will make code review easier for both parties later on.
 -   Be sure to ***test your changes*** on as many platforms as possible.
 If you didn't, or you only did on some platforms, make sure to say so in the commit message and the pull request text.